Portland, Connecticut: Education

 The Portland Public School District consists of four schools: Portland High School & Middle School, Brownstone Intermediate School, Gildersleeve School and Valley View School.
 The district serves a total of 1,425 students.

 In the early eighteenth and nineteenth centuries, schools were managed by school societies.
 These societies were abolished when the first Board of Education was elected in 1856.
 The area was divided into school districts.

 Gildersleeve Hall, District 1, was built in 1876 and located on Main Street.
 It offered both elementary and high school.
 It was the first high school conducted in any town in Connecticut.
 When fire destroyed it in 1889, it was rebuilt on the same site.
 It continued to offer high school until 1899.
 It served students until 1958.
 It was demolished to make room for the third school on the site.
 Gildersleeve School opened in 1964 and still stands at 575 ½ Main Street.
 It now serves grades 3 and 4.

-Central School District, District 2, included several schools between 1830–1979.
+Central School District, District 2, included several schools between 1830 and 1979.
 The only remaining building is the Central School Building that is now the Town Hall located at 33 East Main Street.
-The Central School Building originally named Portland High School, offered high school courses in 1890 to 7 pupils.
+The Central School Building originally named Portland High School, offered high school courses in 1890 to seven pupils.
 It consolidated with Gildersleeve High School in 1899.
 It remained a school building until 1979.
 It became the Town hall in 2001.

 District 3 was located on Rose Hill Road opposite the residence of Walter W Olsen.
-The Rose Hill School was the first school building in Portland and used until 1936.
+The Rose Hill School was the first school building in Portland and used until 1936 and is now a private residence.
 District 4, Penfield Hill School, 1830–1920, is now owned by Noyes School.
 District 5, Up City School, 1857–1921, on Glastonbury Road is now a residence.
 District 6, Pecausett School, 1830–1911, was located at the southwest corner of Grove Street and East Hampton Road.
 District 7, the Bucktown School, 1830–1872, was built on the eastern end of Cotton Hill Road.

 The school currently known as the Brownstone Intermediate School, located at 314 Main Street, was opened in 1932 as the Junior-Senior High School.
 It was open to grades 7–12.
 Renovations were made to the school in 1953 and 1967.
 In 1960, it was renamed Portland Junior High School and then renamed again in 1989 to Portland Middle School where it housed grades 6 through 8.
 In 2004, it was renamed Brownstone Intermediate School and now houses grades 5 and 6.

 Valley View Elementary School located at 81 High Street opened in 1954.
-An addition was complete in 1958.
+An addition was completed in 1958.
 Valley View currently houses grades K–2.